n132/Dec-Safe-Linking/README.md

 # TL;DR

-There is a general way to **Recover** Safe linking protected value/pointer as long as we know the page-offset between the storer and the pointer.
+There is a general way to **Recover** Safe linking protected value/pointer as long as we know the page offset between the storer and the pointer.

-- If you tolerate tiny failure rate(<0.01), check this [solver][6].
-This solver only take the leaked data and the page_off as input.
-It's a general recover!
+- If you tolerate a tiny failure rate(<0.01), check this [solver][6].
+It's a general solver.
+This solver only takes the leaked data and the page_off as inputs.
-- You can find a general decoder [here][3], which needs an additional value to reach 100% success rate.
+- You can find a general decoder [here][3], which needs an additional value to reach a 100% success rate.

-Also I implement the solver with math rather than z3.
+Also, I implement the solver with math rather than z3.
 Check the solver [here][4]

-Morever, there is a limitted but super useful [Solver][2].
+Moreover, there is a limited but super useful [Solver][2].
 I implemented this according to [how2heap][1].

 # Dec-Safe-Linking

 There are several ways to **Recover** Safe linking protected value/pointer.

-In practicing, there are mainly at least three ways to fully recover the encoded pointer.
+In practice, there are mainly at least three ways to fully recover the encoded pointer.

 > knowing the address and the stored pointer are on the same page
 >